Industrial style in interior design

-The industrial style was born in 1950s America when a large influx of artists – photographers, painters, sculptors and all types of creatives – moved from the centers of major cities to their outskirts.
+The industrial style was born in 1950s America, when a large influx of artists – photographers, painters, sculptors and all types of creatives – moved from the centres of major cities to their outskirts.
 There, in search of light and space, they converted old factories into homes, creating inspiring, open-plan spaces in which creativity flowed.

 These open and connected environments were the ideal setting in which to work as well as live.
 Later, the trend spread to London and other European cities such as Paris and Prague, becoming popularized all over the world.

 The industrial style reinvents itself but stays true to its origins